Colourful French shutters were commonplace in France but today the tradition is fading fast.

 Why Vibrantly Paint your Shutters because Colour Makes you Happy, not SAD

 Apart from looking great? paint your shutters with vibrant coloured paints or stains that reflect your personality and look good on your home.
-Colour is a fact of life and surrounds us all everywhere we look we see more colour.
+The Kaléidoscope of colour adorning French homes creates an ambience that feels welcoming.
+It is a fact of life and surrounds us all everywhere we look we see more colour.
 I’m not complaining as it makes me feel ‘Happy’ and not ‘SAD’!

-According to wikipedia Chromotherapy otherwise known as color therapy, colorology or even, cromatherapy should be percieved as a pseudoscience and is wideley accepted as an alternative wellbeing treatment.
-The mental affect of colour should not be ignored and is well documented in a positive or negative.
+According to Wikipedia Chromotherapy otherwise known as color therapy, colorology or even, cromatherapy should be perceived as pseudoscience and is widely accepted as an alternative wellbeing treatment.
+The mental effect of colour should not be ignored and is well documented in a positive or negative.

 “You are not SAD?”You Say!